pic(1) — Linux manual page

 The GNU implementation of pic is part of the groff(1) document

-roff(7) or TeX input files into the language understood by TeX or
+input files into the language understood by TeX or troff.
+It

-troff.
-It copies each file's contents to the standard output
+copies the contents of each file to the standard output stream,

-stream, except for lines between .PS and any of .PE, .PF, or .PY
+except that lines between .PS and any of .PE, .PF, or .PY are

-with .PE to leave the drawing position at the bottom of the
+pic picture with .PE to leave the drawing position at the bottom

-picture, and with .PF or .PY to leave it at the top.
-Normally,
+of the picture, and with .PF or .PY to leave it at the top.

 specifying the -p option to groff(1).
 If no file operands are

-present, or if file is “-”, pic reads the standard input stream.
+given on the command line, or if file is “-”, the standard input

-definitions of the PS, PE, and one or both of the PF and PY
+of the PS, PE, and one or both of the PF and PY macros.
+When a

-macros.
-When a macro package does not supply these, obtain
+macro package does not supply these, obtain simple definitions

-simple definitions with the groff option -mpic; these
+with the groff option -mpic; these will center each picture.

-space collision with the mm macro package, which defines PF as a
+collision with the mm macro package, which defines PF as a page

-page footer management macro.
-Use PF preferentially unless a
+footer management macro.
+Use PF preferentially unless a similar

 Options top